Soli Deo gloria

 "Oh, Ingerman?
 Who was the one who was bragging about how we were going to kick this mountain's butt?
 Who needs to shut up now?"
 Fishlegs retorted.
 The nerd was not so usually heated, but the disappearance of the two teens who he had become good friends with visibly shook him.

 "CLAP YOUR MOUTH CLOSE AND DO NOT UTTER ANOTHER WORD!"

 "WOULD YOU PLEASE SPEAK REGULAR LANGUAGE LIKE THE REST OF US?"

 "YOU ARE SO NOT, NERD!"

-Tuffnut and Ruffnut had taken a slight break at a rock, and they looked at each and smiled.
+Tuffnut and Ruffnut had taken a brief break at a rock, and now they looked at each and smiled.
 Ruffnut cupped her hands around her mouth and called after them, "Hey, if there's any name calling, it'll be coming from a Thorston!"

-The four teens immediately fell into a heated argument as they were up the mountain.
-They could barely hear each other over their own loud and insult filled screaming.
-Each time one of them stopped for a breath, five new insults leaped on their heads.
+The four teens immediately fell into a heated argument as they went up the mountain.
+They could barely hear each other over their own loud and insult-filled screaming.
+Each time one of them stopped for a breath, five new insults piled on their heads.
 They bickered and grumbled and then Tuffnut yelled, "Shut up, or I'll hurl you over the top of the mountain!"

 "You can't do that, Stink Breath, we're not on the top of the mountain!"
 Snotlout retorted.